 5 things to take care of the GDPR and communicating to your clients

-1. Try to comprehend the personal data that is being shared with you
+1. Comprehend personal data shared with you

-2. Make a framework for securing that information
+2. Framework for securing information

 3. Appointment of DPO

-5. Carry out due diligence on your outsourcing vendor
+5. Due diligence on outsourcing vendor

-Creation of a checklist of GDPR measures that should be taken by your vendor shall help you to understand their capabilities to carry out the personal data of your clients.
+The Creation of a checklist of GDPR measures that should be taken by your vendor shall help you to understand their capabilities to carry out the personal data of your clients.

-In-fact in India the Right to Privacy is considered as Fundamental Right.
-Thus in essence, Indian company do not see GDPR just a business compliance but also as a fundamental right of every citizen where he/she has right for their data privacy.
+In fact, in India, the Right to Privacy is considered a Fundamental Right.
+Thus, in essence, Indian companies do not see GDPR just as business compliance but also as a fundamental right of every citizen who has the right to data privacy.